yosh-401-advanced-javascript/seattle-javascript-401d31/curriculum/class-10/project/LAB.md

 **Software Engineering Notes!** *When you refactor, the heart of the task is to keep things the same (visually and functionally) while completely replacing the underlying implementation*

-### Testing
-* Write a complete set of model and server/route tests using `supergoose`
-* Your tests should work unchanged regardless of which database system is active!

 ## Assignment Submission Instructions
 Refer to the [lab-instructions.md](../../../reference/submission-instructions/labs.md) for the complete lab submission process and expectations